-Next split the cake horizontally so you have a base and a lid.
+- Next split the rounds of cake in half horizontally so you have a base and a lid.

-Add a spoonful of the apple mixture ensure the apple is fairly flat.
+- Add a spoonful of the apple mixture ensure the apple is fairly flat.

 (I only made two individual cakes for the photo), the remainder I made one large cake.
 It was probably nicer to eat as everything stacks in well together.
 It was great as a cold dessert straight out of the fridge.

 I know this list of ingredients looks huge but it is all simple and quick.
 The caramel sauce makes about double what you will need, but trust me.
-Make double, it is so good!!!
+Make double, it is so good!
 You will want it on everything for the rest of your life.

 In the Cheesemaking Work Shop we learnt how to make about 500gms of Mascarpone for around $1.50.
 It was a great course because I had never really liked Mascarpone until I did the course and tasted it in a number of different dishes.
 Now I know how to cook with it, and I love it.